jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-02-22-dbt-pizza-shop-4/index.md

 * c995d7e1ec035da116c0f37e6284d1d5   1 345.0 2024-02-16T22:09:37 2199-12-31T00:00:00
 ```

-When I query the fact table for orders with the same product ID, I can check correct product key values are mapped - note *value_to* is not inclusive.
+When we query the fact table for orders with the same product ID, we can check correct product key values are mapped - note *value_to* is not inclusive.

 ```sql
 SELECT o.order_id, p.key, p.id, p.price, p.quantity, o.created_at